 “I want a dog that is good at everything!”

 “We don’t have a good dog that is good at everything.
-However, we have a puppy that has achieved similar performances in almost all tests.
+However, we have performed performances similarly in almost all tests.
 It’s just that …

 “I want to see him!”